daPhyre/brackets-jscompiler/README.md

 With this in mind, I decided to make my own version, that was simple, fast and reliable for this task, resulting on the extension that is now here.

-Special thanks to Steffen Bruchmann, who helped me a lot on my first steps with brackets extension development.
+Special thanks to Steffen Bruchmann and Peter Flynn, who helped me a lot on my first steps with brackets extension development.